Nutrition BSc (Hons) (with Foundation Year)UCAS Code: combined only - see combinations|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 - Lectures - where all students are taught together

 - Seminars - smaller groups of around 15-20 students

 - Tutorials - which typically have no more than 10 students

-- A one-to-one meeting and supervision with your tutor
+- One-to-one meetings and supervision with your tutor

-On top of teaching hours, you are also expected to spend approximately 18 hours studying independently each week, as well as group study to prepare for any group assessments you may have.
+On top of teaching hours, you are also expected to spend approximately 18 hours studying independently each week, either individually or in groups (to help prepare for your individual and group assessments).

 During your three years of study, you will have a number of assessments, including written exams, portfolios, case studies, laboratory logs and diaries, viva and group presentations.
 In your final year, you will complete a dissertation.